leereilly/games/README.md

 * [0 A.D.](https://github.com/0ad/0ad) - 3D RTS similar to Age of Empires II
 * [Caesaria](https://github.com/dalerank/caesaria-game) - Remake of the popular citybuilder and economic sim Caesar III.
 * [CorsixTH](https://github.com/CorsixTH/CorsixTH) - Clone of Theme Hospital.
+* [Last Colony](https://github.com/adityaravishankar/last-colony) - RTS game with both a single player campaign mode as well as a multiplayer mode, created entirely in HTML5 and JavaScript.
+[Play it now!](http://www.adityaravishankar.com/projects/games/lastcolony/)
 * [openage](https://github.com/SFTtech/openage) - Clone of the Age of Empires II engine.
 * [OpenRA](https://github.com/OpenRA/OpenRA) - Open-source implementation of the Red Alert engine using .NET/mono and OpenGL.
 Runs on Windows, Linux and OSX.
 * [OpenXcom](https://github.com/SupSuper/OpenXcom) - Clone of the original X-COM.